tgc-bot/FourAcesContracts/Membership.md

     requirements that Troy Smitten have the final say on the chip(s) in question.

-17. Chips may not be possessed by any person that has not agreed to this Contract.
-Any person that attempts to do so must first agree to this Contract and its Terms, fully and completely to the extent necessary to protect the Casino and its operations.
+17. Chips MUST NOT be possessed by any person that has not agreed to this Contract.
+Any person that attempts to do so MUST first agree to this Contract and its Terms, fully and completely to the extent necessary to protect the Casino and its operations.

-18. In the scenario of play, a Member may allow another individual to posses or otherwise hold their chips.
-In this case, the Member must first disclose to Management exactly how many, and which type, of chips are to be held by this Member.
+18. In the scenario of play, a Member MAY allow another individual to posses or otherwise hold their chips.
+In this case, the Member SHALL first disclose to Management exactly how many, and which type, of chips are to be held by this Member.

-    26. In the circumstance where Management is not informed, the Casino takes zero responsibilities and offers no assistance or insurance on those chips – Management may consider such chips to be in the possession of whoever indeed possesses them, even if an agreement was made (but of course, was not disclosed to Management)
+    26. In the circumstance where Management is not informed, the Casino takes zero responsibilities and offers no assistance or insurance on those chips – Management MAY consider such chips to be in the possession of whoever indeed possesses them, even if an agreement was made (but of course, was not disclosed to Management)